hyperledger/aries-rfcs/features/0037-present-proof/README.md

 The mandatory `"name"` key maps to the name of the attribute.

+##### Credential Definition Identifier

+The mandatory `"cred_def_id"` key maps to the credential definition identifier of the credential with the current attribute.

 ##### Predicate

 The mandatory `"predicate"` key maps to the predicate operator: `"<"`, `"<="`, `">="`, `">"`.